 Greater Maun is a vast area, where thousands of donkeys are used for arduous work like ploughing and pulling heavy carts.
 Sadly, there is a widespread lack of concern for their welfare.

 The few local vets in the region are also unaffordable and often lack the necessary equine expertise the animals need.

 Our team have recently established a temporary office and are running a mobile veterinary clinic three times a week, clocking up hundreds of kilometres to bring relief to donkeys in remote rural villages.
-So far we have treated almost 800 animals in the region.
+In 2017 we provided more than 2,000 treatments to working animals.

 With a population of a little over two million people, Botswana is one of the most sparsely populated countries in the world.
 Almost three quarters of the country is covered by the arid Kalahari Desert and droughts are a common problem in the country.
 The population is made up of a variety of ethnic groups, the largest of which is the Tswana.